geez0219/website-ng/src/assets/branches/r1.1/api/summary/System.md

 <h4>Args:</h4>

-* **summary_name** :  The name of the experiment.
+* **summary_name**: The name of the experiment.
 If not provided, the system will re-use the previous summary name.

+---

 ### save_state<span class="tag">method of System</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.1/fastestimator/summary/system.py/#L126-L135>View source on Github</a>
 ```python